 Strong visual skills are essential for academic success in college

-College students have significantly high demands on their visual systems —the integrity of their visual skills are critical for their success in their studies.
+College students have significantly high demands on their visual systems— and the integrity of their visual skills are critical for their success in their studies.

 Colleges and universities are known for their large lecture halls and seemingly endless amount of requirements.
 The great amount of studies that are involved in fulfilling these requirements lead to many hours of reading textbooks, studying, and using computers.